v-upadhyay/IARC-Replacement-Mechanism/README.md

   </tbody>
 </table>

-An asterisk "*" denotes the highest score achieved in the corresponding course.
+An asterisk "<sup>†</sup>" indicates that the corresponding course was completed with the highest score.